 If you want to get ahead, have a productive morning.
 A productive morning will likely make you richer.
 Unfortunately, a productive morning might not always mak you happier.

-Let’s say the average person wakes up at 7 am to start their day and goes to bed at 11 pm.
+Let’s say the average person wakes up at 7 am and goes to bed at 11 pm.
 You decide to wake up at 5:30 am and work for 1 hour every day for a year because that’s what some productivity guru told you to do.
 You go to bed at the same time.
 How much richer would you be?

 After three decades of working longer than the average person, you will most likely be millions of dollars richer without needing to be any smarter!
 Getting richer than average is that simple.
 Just work more.
 Working 40 hours a week or less and then complaining why you can’t get ahead makes no sense.

 Unfortunately, working more and being richer won’t necessarily make you happier.
 Instead, I argue that those who work less and can afford the luxury of regularly sleeping in have a much better life.
 Let me explain.

 The Importance Of A Productive Morning

 From 1999 – 2012, the average time I got up was 5 am.
 I got up at 5 am, not because I wanted to, but because I had to for work.
 The stock market opened at 9:30 am EST / 6:30 am PST and I had to get a bunch of research prepared and read before it opened.
 If I didn’t get in by 5:30 am, I would have been fired early in my career or would have fallen seriously behind later in my career.